Organization-wide Group Policy User Guide

 Add Enforcement Target

-For more information on Enforcement Targets, please see this guide.
+For more information on Enforcement Targets and version support, please see this guide.

 - Inside the policy, click the Add enforcement button.